 If you get hit by a car while walking in Louisville, take the following steps to protect your legal rights as much as possible:

-- Try to remain calm and avoid jumping to your feet; you may have a serious injury that could be exacerbated by sudden movements.
+- Try to remain calm and avoid jumping to your feet; you may have a severe injury that sudden movements could exacerbate.

-- Write down the driver’s name, contact information and a description of the vehicle.
+- Write down the driver’s name, contact information, and vehicle description.
 Get the information of any eyewitnesses, especially if you were injured in a hit-and-run.

 - Take photographs while you are still at the scene of the collision.
 Capture any relevant details, such as the driver’s vehicle and street signs marking the location.